GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

     not considered for text placement [If no line drawing is desired then these two arrays may be NULL].
 We will describe the action taken for each bit value.
-Multiple values may be passed at the same time and we processes from low to hight bit.
+Multiple values may be passed at the same time and we processes from low to high bit.
     PSL_TXT_INIT: When mode contains this bit (1) we will initialize all the required variables and store them in the PostScript file.
     PSL_TXT_SHOW: We wish to see the text strings (otherwise they may